 Cynthia is a graduate of John Jay College of Criminal Justice.
 She began her 27-year career as a Port Authority Police officer in 1980.
 Her first assignment was the PATH System.
 She later was assigned to patrol at the George Washington Bridge, the World Trade Center, and the Passenger Ship Terminal.
 Cynthia was appointed a Police Detective in 1987 and conducted several investigations at all Port Authority facilities until her retirement from the Port Newark Marine Terminal in July of 2007.
 A highlight in her career was assisting the FBI Joint Terrorist Task Force in the investigations of the 1993 and 2001 bombings of the World Trade Center.
 Since retirement, Cynthia spends her time giving back to her community by volunteering in several organizations.
 She is active in the Rotary Club and the local NAACP.
 Cynthia coordinates a tutoring program in her township’s school district and serves as the treasurer for the Port Authority Retired Detectives’ Association.

 Rae Ann Hoffmann joined the Port Authority in 1973 as a Management Trainee.
 She was the General Manager, Marketing Communications, Public Affairs Dept., where she established the PA’s first centralized marketing communications service for the entire agency.
 Prior to this she held positions in several departments including World Trade; Real Estate; Government, Community & Public Affairs; and the Executive Director's Office.
 She joined the PARA Board in 2008 while still employed, retiring from the agency in November 2010.
 She won many awards in advertising and marketing, received four awards for service contributions from the Board (Medal Awards), and co-founded the Lower Manhattan Marketing Association.
 She graduated Phi Beta Kappa from Georgetown University as one of the first fifty women admitted to its College of Arts and Sciences.
-She is Vice President of PARA, and is leading the research and development to establish a new website for PARA with online dues payments and an interactive member directory.
+She assumed the position of Co-President of the PARA Board of Directors in 2023, and is leading the research and development to establish a new website for PARA with online dues payments and an interactive member directory.
 She lives with her family in Brooklyn.

 Bob joined the Port Authority in September 1969, and during his thirty-year career had increasingly more responsible positions in the Finance Department and the Economic Development Department, culminating with the position of Assistant Comptroller for Tunnels, Bridges and Terminals.
 He was the lead financial person on the team that implemented E-ZPass at the Port Authority and several other New Jersey agencies.